Lan Kwai Fong: 1993 New Year's Eve human crush

-On 1 January 1993, 21 people were killed and 62 injured in a large-scale human crush whilst celebrating the New Year's Day in Lan Kwai Fong.
-More than 15,000 people were crammed into the area for the New Year countdown at the time.
-As midnight approached there was a crowd collapse.
+On 1 January 1993, 21 people were killed, and 62 injured in a large-scale human crush whilst celebrating New Year's Day in Lan Kwai Fong.
+More than 15,000 people were crammed into the area for the New Year countdown at the time, resulting in a stampede.
 The Hong Kong government appointed Court of First Instance judge Kemal Bokhary to conduct an inquest into the disaster.
-The stringent crowd control measures now in force at major holidays and events are a direct consequence of the inquest's recommendations.
+The stringent crowd control measures now in force during public holidays and events are a direct consequence of the inquest's recommendations.

 Transport

-There are several ways to access Lan Kwai Fong other than taxi, which include:
+There are several ways to access Lan Kwai Fong via public transport: